eugene-eeo/wdtt/README.md

 # wdtt

 What does twitter think?
 A tiny little tool to keep you informed on what twitter thinks about some keywords.
 You don't need it.
 But you want it.
 (Looks best on Source Code Pro with 10pt font).
+As it stands the UI and features are complete.
+I don't find myself needing anything more from it, so what remains will probably just be performance improvements or codebase cleanups.

 ![screenshot](images/screenshot.png)